-Before diving into the applications and advantages of electricity distribution transformers, let us familiarize you with the appliance and its attributes.
-A distribution transformer is essentially an electrical isolation transformer that converts high-voltage electricity into relatively lower voltage levels that can be used both in homes and small commercial spaces.
-Understandably, the chief objective of a distribution transformer is to reduce the voltage and resultantly, render the primary and secondary sources with isolation by plummeting high-voltage distribution electricity to end-use levels.
+Before diving into the applications and advantages of electricity distribution transformers.
+Let us familiarize you with the appliance and its attributes.
+A distribution transformer is an electrical isolation transformer.
+It converts high-voltage electricity into lower voltage levels.
+Both homes and small commercial spaces use the lower voltage.
+The chief goal of a distribution transformer is to reduce the voltage.
+It renders the primary and secondary sources in isolation by dropping high-voltage.
+The end-user requires a lower voltage.

-Needless to say, the smaller transformers wouldn’t dissipate as much heat as their larger counterparts and therefore, are mostly fortified just with dry-tape.
-Because dry-tapes are less likely to catch fire, the diminutive distribution transformers are installed within confined spaces that are more vulnerable to starting a fire.
+Needless to say, the smaller transformers wouldn’t dissipate as much heat as their larger counterparts.
+So, they are mostly fortified with dry-tape.
+Because dry-tapes are less likely to catch fire.
+The small distribution transformers are installed within confined spaces that are more vulnerable to starting a fire.

-As far as the number of distribution transformers required in a particular area is concerned, the units would vary according to the number of the customers falling back on them for an uninterrupted and stable supply of electricity.
-For instance, in rural areas, each customer might necessitate being allotted with one distribution transformer while in the prime cities, several homes can smoothly rely on a single transformer.
-In contrast to this setting, humungous commercial buildings must be equipped with multiple distribution transformers just to be on the safer side of the spectrum.
+As far as the number of distribution transformers required in a particular area is concerned.
+The units would vary according to the number of customers falling back on them for the supply of electricity.
+For instance, in rural areas, each customer might need allotting with one distribution transformer.
+While in the prime cities, several homes can rely on a single transformer.
+In contrast to this setting, commercial buildings must rely on many distribution transformers to be on the safer side of the spectrum.

-Moreover, buildings that fall back upon the electric service delivered at primary distribution voltage have individual, customer-owned distribution transformers fitted in the basements to comply with the needs of voltage cutback.
-We are certain that you must have come across urban settlements that have primary electricity distribution lines running underground.
-These areas bank on pad-mount transformers that are securely locked in metal cabinets and positioned on concrete pads.
+Buildings that electric service delivered at primary distribution voltage have individual distribution transformers.
+They fit their transformer in the basements to follow the needs of voltage cutback.
+The urban settlements have primary electricity distribution lines running underground.
+These areas bank on a pad-mount transformer.
+These transformers are lock inside a metal cabinet and positioned on concrete pads.